Private Training EstablishmentWhitecliffe

 Minimum age: International students must be at least 18 years of age during their first semester of study.
 Where the student is under 18 years of age for part of their first year of study they must have evidence of a guardian domiciled in Auckland.

-IELTS test: Academic score of 6 with no band score lower than 5.5
+IELTS Academic overall score of 6.0 with no band less than 5.5 or equivalent